This article summarizes the cloud components you'll use in Terra and how working in the cloud differs from working locally.

 2. Set up billing

-Finance admins/users with access to an existing Azure subscription must set up cloud billing and link it to a Terra Billing Project following step-by-step instructions.
+Finance admins/users with access to an existing Azure subscription must set up cloud billing and link it to a Terra Billing Project following step-by-step instructions in Setting up billing in Terra on Azure (admins).

 3. Explore a tutorial workspace